vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/meta.md

 :::

-## Edit this page link
+## Edit Link

-You can automatically generate edit this page links for each page by setting the following items in `themeConfig`:
+You can automatically generate edit links for each page by setting the following items in `themeConfig`:

 - `docsRepo`: docs repository link, same as `themeConfig.repo` by default
 - `docsDir`: the directory of docs in the repository, defaults to root directory